What is Dredging – History, Importance And Effects

 For dredging, dredgers are used to remove the deposited sediments from an inlet creek, waterway or ocean floor.

-The process is a blended essence of the following three independent elements: excavation, transportation of excavated material and then usage or proper disposal of dredged material.
+The process combines the following three independent elements: excavation, transportation of excavated material, and usage or proper disposal of dredged material.

 dredging ship